What Qualifies a Child for the Gifted and Talented Program?

 How To Know if Your Child Is Considered Gifted

 After the testing process is over, the parents will usually receive notification of acceptance (or non-acceptance) in the spring.
-The child can then be part of the GT program at the beginning of the next school year, and he or she will remain eligible to be in the program, even if the child changes schools.
+The child can then be part of the GT program at the beginning of the next school year, and they will remain eligible to be in the program, even if the child changes schools.

 What is So Special About the Gifted and Talented Program?